jpochyla/psst/README.md

 Contributions are very welcome!
 Project structure:

+- `/psst-core` - Core library, takes care of Spotify TCP session, audio file retrieval, decoding, audio output, playback queue, etc.
+- `/psst-gui` - GUI application built with [Druid](https://github.com/linebender/druid)
 - `/psst-cli` - Example CLI that plays a track.
 Credentials need to be configured in the code.
-- `/psst-core` - Core library, takes care of Spotify TCP session, audio file retrieval, decoding, audio output, playback queue, etc.
-- `/psst-gui` - GUI application built with [Druid](https://github.com/linebender/druid)
 - `/psst-protocol` - Internal Protobuf definitions used for Spotify communication.

+##### Privacy Policy

+Psst connects only to the official Spotify servers, does not call home.
+Cache of various things is stored locally, and can be deleted at any time.
+User credentials are not stored at all (re-usable authentication token from Spotify is used instead).

 ##### Thanks